Risch315815/ChatGPT_SystemPrompt/README.md

 # ChatGPT_SystemPrompt
 This is a file aiming to set the basic parameters before using Chat GPT.
-We hope to automate our task later.
+We hope to automate our tasks in the future.